bw-math/bw-math/source/references/python/04_FUNCTIONS.rst

     We will not need this function until Unit 3 or 4.

 This function is *extremely important* in this class.
-It will return a random draw from a normally distribution population.
+It will return a random draw from a normally distributed population.
 We can use it to simulate all sorts of outcomes and samples.
 By solving the :ref:`z_score` for the individual :math:`x`,

 .. math::

     x = \mu + \sigma \cdot z

+We are able to simulate draws from arbitary normally distributed populations.

 .. _python_creating_functions: